HsiangHung/Machine_Learning_Note/ML_application/Anti-Abuse/README.md

 **Feature Design**:

 1. Attributes present at or around registration time — **Profile** Features

+A set of human-curated words and phrases that violated Terms of Service and Community Guidelines — to identify and remove potentially fraudulent accounts.

+However, the list tended to handle context works rather poorly.
+For instance, while the word “escort” was sometimes associated with prostitution, it was also used in contexts like a “security escort” or “medical escort.”.
+Linkedin identified problematic words responsible for high levels of false positives and sampled appropriate accounts from the member base containing these words.
+The accounts were then manually labeled and added to the training set, after which the model was trained and deployed in production.

+Convolutional neural network — a class of algorithm commonly applied to imagery analysis

 2. Attributes that develop over time — Connections with other users in the network, activity or **behaviour** patterns (graph)

 ### LinkedIn

+Over 660 million users, 303 million of whom are active monthly [source](https://venturebeat.com/2020/01/16/linkedin-is-using-ai-to-spot-and-remove-inappropriate-user-accounts/).

 [Automated Fake Account Detection at LinkedIn]: https://engineering.linkedin.com/blog/2018/09/automated-fake-account-detection-at-linkedin
 [[Jenelle Bray] Automated Fake Account Detection at LinkedIn](https://engineering.linkedin.com/blog/2018/09/automated-fake-account-detection-at-linkedin)